-Compare pet insurance estimates for your Devon Rex from NZ's top providers.
-Known for their distinctive curly coat and playful personality, Devon Rex cats can be prone to hereditary myopathy, HCM, and skin conditions - find the right cover to protect your pet.
+Compare pet insurance estimates for your Devon Rex from Australia's leading providers.
+Devon Rex cats are a playful, curly-coated breed that may be prone to hereditary myopathy, patellar luxation, and dental issues.

 Popular Choice Featured Provider